Unleash/unleash/website/docs/feature-flag-tutorials/use-cases/a-b-testing.md

 Unleash provides the ability to automate your feature flags using [actions](/reference/actions) and [signals](/reference/signals).
 When running A/B tests, you can configure your projects to execute tasks in response to application metrics and thresholds you define.
 If an experimentation feature that targets a part of your user base logs errors, your actions can automatically disable the feature so your team is given the time to triage while still providing a seamless, alternative experience to users.
 In another case, you can use actions to modify the percentage of users targeted for variations of a feature based off users engaging with one variation more than the other.

-A/B tests are performed safely and strategically with extra safeguards when you automate your flags based on user activity and other metrics of your choice.

 Learn how to configure [actions](/reference/actions) and [signals](/reference/signals) from our documentation to get started.

-### Multi-arm bandit tests to find the winning variant
+### Multi-arm Bandit Tests to Find the Winning Variant

 When running complex multivariate tests with numerous combinations, automating the process of finding the best variation of a feature is the most optimal, cost-effective approach for organizations with a large user base.
 [Multi-arm bandit tests](https://en.wikipedia.org/wiki/Multi-armed_bandit) are a powerful technique used in A/B testing to allocate traffic to different versions of a feature or application in a way that maximizes the desired outcome, such as conversion rate or click-through rate.
-This approach offers several advantages over traditional A/B testing, and is a viable solution for large enterprise teams.
+This approach offers several advantages over traditional A/B testing and is a viable solution for large enterprise teams.

-The variants you created with Unleash would be the “arms” in the multi-bandit context.
+The variants you created with Unleash would be the "arms" in the multi-bandit context.
 You can use a multi-arm bandit algorithm, such as [epsilon-greedy](https://www.geeksforgeeks.org/epsilon-greedy-algorithm-in-reinforcement-learning/) or [Thompson sampling](https://en.wikipedia.org/wiki/Thompson_sampling), to dynamically allocate traffic based on the performance of each variant.
 Experiment with different variants to gather more information.
-Allocate more traffic to the variants that seem to be performing better.
+Allocate more traffic to the variants that are performing better.
 As the test progresses, the algorithm will adjust the traffic allocation to favor the variants that are showing promising results.
-Once the test is complete, you can analyze the data to determine the winning variant.
+After completing the test, you can analyze the data to determine the winning variant.
 By dynamically allocating traffic based on performance, multi-arm bandit tests can identify the winning variant more quickly than traditional A/B testing.

 ![This is a graph comparing traditional A/B testing and multi-arm bandit selection.](/img/use-case-abvbandit.png)

 > [Image Source: Matt Gershoff](https://blog.conductrics.com/balancing-earning-with-learning-bandits-and-adaptive-optimization/)

-To use Unleash to conduct a multi-arm bandit test, you will need to:
+To use Unleash to conduct a multi-arm bandit test, follow these steps:

--   collect the necessary data from each variant’s performance by enabling impression data for your feature flag
+1. Collect the necessary data from each variant’s performance by enabling impression data for your feature flag
--   capture impression events in your application code
+2. Capture impression events in your application code
--   funnel the impression events captured from your application code to an external analytics tool
+3. Funnel the impression events captured from your application code to an external analytics tool
--   create signal endpoint(s) in Unleash that will point to your external analytics tools
+4. Create signal endpoints in Unleash that will point to your external analytics tools
--   create actions in Unleash that will react to your signals that were integrated
+5. Create actions in Unleash that will react to your signals that were integrated

 This approach minimizes the "regret" associated with allocating traffic to lower-performing variants.
 Multi-arm bandit tests using Unleash can adapt to changing conditions, such as seasonal fluctuations or user behavior changes.
 In some cases, they can be used to ensure that users are not exposed to suboptimal experiences for extended periods.